sannevanettinger/Airbnb-vs.-Corona-Pandemic/How-to-make a-Readme.md-attractive.md

 ----

 # How to make a Readme.md attractive.
-Try using this codes
+Try using this codes!
 A readme is a description of your projects.
 You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
 (https://dev.to/silentlad/how-to-write-beautiful-and-meaningful-readme-md-jp3)(https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md)